MicrosoftDocs/sdk-api/sdk-api-src/content/p2p/nf-p2p-peeridentitycreate.md

 </dl>
 </td>
 <td width="60%">
 The peer identity already exists.
-Only occurs if an peer identity  based on the specified key and classifier already exists.
+Only occurs if a peer identity  based on the specified key and classifier already exists.

 </td>
 </tr>